spdfg/elektron/schedulers/README.md

 To Do:

  * Design changes -- Possible to have one scheduler with different scheduling schemes?
- * Make the running average calculation generic, so that schedulers in the future can use it and not implement their own.
+ * Use the generic running average calculator in utilities/runAvg in schedulers/proactiveclusterwidecappers.go

 Scheduling Algorithms: